SylviaOne/Repo-hub/README.md

-## What did one wall say to the other wall?
-I'll meet you at the corner!
+## What do you call a droid that takes the long way around?
+R2 detour.